cptdeka10/CDRH.github.io/README.md

 # CDRH.github.io

+**This repository is no longer maintained.
+For the up-to-date CDRH Development Blog, please see: cdrhdev.unl.edu/log**

 Blog and Organization Pages for the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln

 To get this up and running locally: